Jazmin Bean: Music

 Bean began performing music at age 15.
-Their first live performance involved them singing while rubbing chicken liver on themselves at a bar.

-Bean released their debut single, "Worldwide Torture", in 2019.
+Their first live performance involved them singing while rubbing chicken liver on themself at a bar.
+They released their debut single, "Worldwide Torture", in 2019.
 They self-released their debut extended play, Worldwide Torture, in October 2019, under their personal label Aswang Birthday Cake.
 It was later reissued by Island and Interscope Records in November 2020 with six additional tracks.
 A music video for their song "Saccharine", taken from Worldwide Torture, was also released in October 2019.
 They've released solo singles, including "Hello Kitty" in December 2019 and "Yandere" in October 2020, and collaboration singles "Princess Castle" featuring Cottontail and "Monster Truck" featuring Zheani were both released in November 2020.

-Their next single, titled "R U Looking 4 Me Now" was released in July 2021.

-Jazmin promoted another single called "Puppy Pound" via an Instagram post, where fans could text a mobile number on a 'lost dog' poster to sign up for updates for their music.
-The record was released on March 25th, 2022, along with a music video on YouTube.
-The video was directed by Shan Phearon and Jazmin themself, and the single has amassed over 2 million streams on Spotify.
-They also released merch following the single 5 days later.

-Bean stated on their TikTok account that their next project will be more pop focused rather than metal like their previous album was.

-After teasing snippets through Instagram and TikTok, Bean released "Carnage" featuring Lucy Loone on November 18th, 2022.
-A music video was also released on Youtube the same day.
+In October 2023, Bean announced their debut studio album Traumatic Livelihood, released on 23 February 2024.

 Makeup

 Bean became known on social media for their "extreme", "doll-like" makeup looks and pastel goth style, which they have described as "genderless monster".
 They first started doing makeup as an early teenager while trying to recreate the looks of their Monster High dolls.
 They run Cult Candy Cosmetics, a cruelty-free, vegan makeup brand.